HarryLu0708/HarryLu0708/README.md

 ## Intro

 Hi, welcome to my Github page!
 My name is Yilin(Harry) Lu, and I’m pursuing my bachelor’s degree(with honors) at the University of Minnesota, Twin Cities.
-My majors are Computer Science, Mathematics, and Quantitative Economics.
-I also minored in Statistical Science and Astro-Informatics(Data Science in Astrophysics).
+I'm a triple-majors student majoring in Computer Science, Mathematics, and Quantitative Economics.
+I also minoring in Statistical Science and Astro-Informatics(Data Science in Astrophysics).
 Before college, I studied Mathematics at San Diego State University through the Dual Enrollment Option and graduated from Torrey Pines High School.

 My current research interests are human-computer interactions, visualization, and information science.
 I also have a deep passion for economics and astronomy.
 Currently, I’m working with [Prof. Qianwen Wang](https://github.com/wangqianwen0418) at [Visual Intelligence Lab, UMNTC](https://github.com/UMN-Visual-Intelligence-Lab).
 I also working as a Science Intern at TURBO Telescope Group at the Minnesota Institute for Astrophysics, where my PIs are Prof. Patrick Kelly and Dr. Mandeep S Gill.